Wondering what the difference is between commercial vs residential property management?

 To choose the best property manager for your properties, you need to understand the different types of expertise property managers can have.

-This blog will cover some key differences between managing Commercial property and Residential property, so you’ll know what to look for in a property manager that is right for you and your investment/s.
+This blog will cover some key differences between Commercial and Residential property management in Perth, so you’ll know what to look for in a property manager that is right for you and your investment/s.

 What Is Residential Property Management?

 Residential property management includes both the leasing of residential property and responsibility for day-to-day tasks at tenanted residential properties.